-When Ramu walks down, he takes 1 minute on an escalator which is moving down but takes 40 seconds when he runs down.
+Q2.
+When Ramu walks down, he takes 1 minute on an escalator that is moving down but takes 40 seconds when he runs down.
 He takes 20 steps when he is walking whereas he takes 30 steps when he is running.
 Calculate the total number of steps in the escalator?

 Assume the speed of the escalator to be “a” steps per second.

-As it is an escalator, distance covered by Ramu will always be same whether he is running or walking.
+As it is an escalator, the distance covered by Ramu will always be the same whether he is running or walking.